blanchardjeremy/jbrinkerhoff.com/README.md

   * Caching of Flickr API calls
   * Caching of Flickr images

+## Heroku deploy instructions

+    # Follow the heroku quickstart guide to get it installed and your authentication going
+    heroku apps:create --stack=cedar jbrinkerhoff
+    heroku config:add FLICKR_SECRET=a77777771e5baaaa
+    # repeat config:add for secret key and any other variables in .env
+    heroku push heroku master
+    # Custom domains: configure your DNS as such: https://devcenter.heroku.com/articles/custom-domains
+    heroku domains:add www.jbrinkerhoff.com
+    heroku domains:add jbrinkerhoff.com

 ## Author
 Built with love!
 Design by [Jessilyn Brinkerhoff][jb] and code by [Jeremy Blanchard](http://blanchardjeremy.com).